Bundles clustered in the flickering head,

 where the junkies shot up and the cars rusted

-or burst into flames as he ran from a million voices
+or burst into flames with an extra costs when leasing as he ran from a million voices

 where the birds always will sing and fly it turned out